-Many times it looks like other superficial things, but, when we dig right down into the root, money seems to be one of the biggest struggles a couple can have in their marriage.
+It often looks like other superficial things, but when we dig right down into the root, money and personal finance seem to be one of the biggest struggles a couple can have in their marriage.

-Budgeting is a good place to start.
+Budgeting and a spending plan is a good place to start for your household expenses and more.
 Click here to get your own free printable Monthly Budget Worksheet.

-Even from the very beginning of the marriage it’s a good thing to seek financial advice and find the best financial advisors to help get your finances on track,
+Even from the very beginning of the marriage, it’s a good idea to seek financial advice for financial decisions and seek out the help of a financial advisor to help get your finances on track and get financial freedom as well as to get a better understanding of your household finances, fun money, and any investment decision.

 Dan Carter an Investment Advisor Representative for Safeguard Investment Advisory Group has a few tips to help us not fall into this trap: